Camp Woodcraft

 • Ages: 7–18 years old

-Helen Morales brings 16 years of experience in youth development, serves on the board of the Association for Environmental and Outdoor Education (AEOE), and serves on the DEI committee for the American Camp Association (ACA).
-In 2024, she was recognized as Outdoor Educator of the Year for Southern California by AEOE, and under her leadership Camp Woodcraft received the American Camp Association’s Eleanor P. Eells Award for Excellence in Research in Practice.
-The leadership team also includes Natalie “Selfie” Pinedo, Manager of Outdoor Education and a graduate of the University of Phoenix with a BA in Human Services, and Diana Gonzalez, an Outdoor and Environmental Educator who is a credentialed educator.
+The leadership team includes Helen “Curly” Morales, Director of Camp Woodcraft & Outdoor Education; Natalie “Selfie” Pinedo, Manager of Outdoor Education; and Diana Gonzalez, Outdoor and Environmental Educator.
+Helen Morales brings 16 years of experience in youth development, serves on the board of the Association for Environmental and Outdoor Education, is a national trainer, and serves on the DEI committee for the American Camp Association.
+Natalie is a graduate of the University of Phoenix with a BA in Human Services, and Diana is a credentialed educator.
+In 2024, Helen was recognized as Outdoor Educator of the Year for Southern California by AEOE, and under her leadership Camp Woodcraft received the American Camp Association’s Eleanor P. Eells Award for Excellence in Research in Practice.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.